 Drinking sugary drinks is one of the worst things you can do for your health.

-The American Heart Association reports that 180,000 annual deaths worldwide are caused by sugary beverages.
-(16)
+The American Heart Association reports that 180,000 annual deaths worldwide are caused by over-consumption of sugary beverages.

 Sugary drinks deposit fat right around your waist.

-This kind of fat, also known as visceral fat, is particularly unhealthy and causes inflammation, an underlying cause of a “who’s who” of diseases.
-(17)
+This kind of fat, also known as visceral fat, is particularly unhealthy and causes inflammation, an underlying cause of a multitude of diseases.

-Drink water, natural mineral water, herbal teas, or one of our favorite superstar beverages — green tea, yerba mate or matcha.
+Instead, drink water, natural mineral water, herbal teas, or one of our favorite superstar beverages — coffee, tea, or yerba mate.

 Green tea is particularly helpful when you’re weaning off sugar since it contains l-theanine which has a calming effect.